machzqcq/docker-orchestration/README.md

 ![Docker Swarm](https://github.com/machzqcq/docker-orchestration/blob/master/images/docker-swarm.png)

-Get latest docker engine 1.12 from [here](https://github.com/docker/docker/releases).
+If you already have docker hosts (at least 3 hosts) set up , then just get the engine from [here](https://github.com/docker/docker/releases).
+If NOT, continue reading.

 # How to setup

 - Install Vagrant
 - git clone this repo
+- cd <repo>
 - vagrant up

 From terminal, type `vagrant status`.
 This should show 3 nodes - smgr, snode1, snode2.
 The 's' stands for swarm